< Back to List

 Importance: 10/10

-When even this is suppressed, by the suppression of all, seedless samādhi (nirbīja samādhi) is attained.
+When even this is stilled, by the cessation of all, seedless samādhi (nirbīja samādhi) is attained.

 Click to read insights...